matthewoestreich/workerpoolxt/README.md

 numWorkers := 5
 pool := wpxt.New(numWorkers)

+// Or if you have an existing |*workerpool.WorkerPool| instance pool := wpxt.WithWorkerPool(existingWorkerPool)

 helloWorldJob := &wpxt.Job{
   Name: "Hello world job",
   // Function signature must be |func() (any, error)|